dblock/run.dblock.org/_posts/2018/2018-03-17-how-to-run-a-race-in-nyc-financials-charity.md

 Running a race with thousands of people gives you incredible energy.
 Give it a try!

-If this post was helpful, you can help me raise $2,620 to run the NYC TCS Marathon 2018 with TeamForKids by donating a few bucks [here](https://www.runwithtfk.org/Profile/PublicPage/61018).
+Was this post helpful?
+I'm running the NYC TCS Marathon in 2018 for TeamForKids charity. <a target='_blank' href='https://runwithtfk.org/Profile/PublicPage/61018'>Please donate here.</a>